-For examples of how to play audio using the multimedia renderer service, see the Playing audio recipe or Play a .wav file tutorial.
+For examples of how to play audio using the multimedia renderer service, see Playing audio with multimedia renderer or Play audio or video.
 There are also sample apps that show you how to play an .mp3 file or a .wav file and query the audio device for volume, input gain, and mute status.

 The Audio Manager Library allows you to set up and control audio devices and their properties, including device status, volume, routing, and concurrency.
 The audio mixer service from the BlackBerry Platform Services Library provides functions for your app to interact with the audio mixer, allowing your app to adjust input and output levels and mute audio.
 The audio device service allows your app to determine the status of the audio device, such as the number of channels available and whether it supports input and volume control.
 To play system sounds, such as key clicks, lock and unlock sounds, and the camera shutter, you can use the sound player service.

 If you want to have direct, low-level control over audio buffers and the channels, you can use the QNX Sound Architecture APIs (QSA) library, which is similar to the Advanced Linux Sound Architecture (ALSA) but isn't strictly compatible.